dotnet/csharpstandard/standard/variables.md

 ### §ref-span-safety-general General

+A *reference variable* is a variable that refers to another variable, called the *referent*.
+Therefore, a *reference variable* does not store its value.
+Instead, a *reference variable* refers to its *referent*.
+Thus, the value of a reference variable is always the same as its referent variable.
 A *reference variable* is a local variable declared with the `ref` modifier, or an instance of a `ref struct` type.
-A ref local does not store the result of its initializing variable.
-Instead, a ref local refers to the same storage location as its initializing variable.
-Thus, the value of a reference variable is always the same as the underlying variable.

 A `ref struct` may include `ref struct` or ref-like fields.
 A ref-like field refers to the same storage as its initializing variable.
 Its storage size in the ref struct is the same storage size of a reference field.
 Unlike a reference field, a ref-like field may refer to a `struct` whose storage may be on the execution stack.
 Ref struct types include `Span<T>`, `ReadOnlySpan<T>`, and other types that include an unmanaged pointer as a member.

 A *reference return* is the expression returned by reference from a method whose return type includes the `ref` or `ref readonly` modifiers (§14.6.1).
-The return refers to the same location as its expression.
+The variable expression of the *reference return* is the *referent* of the *reference return*.

-All reference variables must obey safety rules that ensure the lifetime of the reference variable is not greater than the lifetime of the variable it refers to.
+All reference variables obey safety rules that ensure the valid scope of the reference variable is not greater than the valid scope of its referent.

-### §ref-span-safety-escape-scopes Safe to escape scopes
+### §ref-span-safety-escape-scopes Safe scopes

-At compile-time, each value is associated with a scope that value is permitted to escape to, its *safe-to-escape-scope*.
-Each variable is associated with the scope a reference to it is permitted to escape to, *ref-safe-to-escape-scope*.
-For a given variable expression, these may be different.
-When the *ref-safe-to-escape-scope* scope is *caller-scope*, the variable is *safe-to-return*.
-A variable that is *safe-to-return* may escape the enclosing method as a whole.
-In other words, the variable can be *returned-by-ref*.

-Given an assignment from an expression E1 with a *safe-to-escape-scope* S1, to a (variable) expression E2 with *safe-to-escape-scope* S2, it is an error if S2 is a wider scope than S1.
-By construction, the two scopes S1 and S2 are in a nesting relationship.
+For any variable, the *ref_safe_scope* of that variable is the scope where a *variable_reference* (§9.5) to that variable is valid.
+The *referent* of a reference variable must have a *ref_safe_scope* that is at least as wide as the scope where the reference variable is valid.

+There are three valid *ref_safe_scope*s:

+- *block*: A variable declared in a block is valid in that block in which it is declared.
+This includes all local variables.
+A local variable declared in a method is valid in the block that defines the method.
+A variable declared in a block is a valid referent only if the reference variable is declared in the same block, or a nested block.
+- *method*: A value parameter on a method declaration, including the implicit `this` parameter is valid in the entire method.
+The fields of a `struct` type are valid in the entire method.
+A variable with *ref_safe_scope* of *method* is a valid referent only if the reference variable is declared in the same method.
+- *caller_scope*: Member fields of a `class` type and `ref` parameters have *ref_safe_scope* of *caller_scope*.
+A variable with *ref_safe_scope* of *caller_scope* can be the referent of a reference return.
+A variable that can be referent of a *reference-return* is *safe-to-ref-return*.

-There are three different values for *ref-safe-to-escape-scope*: *block-in-which-variable-is-declared*, *current-method* and *caller-scope*.
-When the *ref-safe-to-escape-scope* is *caller-scope*, the variable is *safe-to-return* by reference.
-These three values form a nesting relationship from narrowest (*block-in-which-variable-is-declared*) to widest (*caller-scope*).
+These values form a nesting relationship from narrowest (*block*) to widest (*caller-scope*).

-A value whose type is not a `ref struct` type is *safe-to-return* from the entire enclosing method.
-Otherwise we refer to the rules below.
+For any variable, the *safe_scope* of that variable is the scope where its value may be copied.
+A variable whose type is not a `ref struct` type is *safe-to-return* from the entire enclosing method.
+Its *safe_scope* is *caller_method*.
+Otherwise the following rules apply.

-### §ref-span-safety-locals Local variable escape scope
+### §ref-span-safety-locals Local variable safe scope

 For a local variable `v`:

-- If `v` is a `ref` variable, its *ref-safe-to-escape-scope* is taken from the *ref-safe-to-escape-scope* of its initializing expression.
+- If `v` is a `ref` variable, its *ref-safe-scope* is taken from the *ref-safe-scope* of its initializing expression.
-- Otherwise its *ref-safe-to-escape-scope* is the scope in which it was declared.
+- Otherwise its *ref-safe-scope* is the scope in which it was declared.

-The *safe-to-escape-scope* of an expression that designates the use of a local variable is determined as follows:
+The *safe-scope* of an expression that designates the use of a local variable is determined as follows:

 - A value whose type is not a `ref struct` type is *safe-to-return* from the entire enclosing method.
-Its *safe-to-escape-scope* is the *caller-scope*.
+Its *safe-scope* is the *caller-scope*.
-- If the variable is an iteration variable of a `foreach` loop, then the variable's *safe-to-escape-scope* is the same as the *safe-to-escape-scope* of the `foreach` loop's expression.
+- If the variable is an iteration variable of a `foreach` loop, then the variable's *safe-scope* is the same as the *safe-scope* of the `foreach` loop's expression.
 - A local of `ref struct` type which is uninitialized at the point of declaration is *safe-to-return* from the entire enclosing method.
-Its *safe-to-escape-scope* is the *calling method*.
+Its *safe-scope* is the *calling method*.
 - Otherwise the variable's type is a `ref struct` type, and the variable's declaration has an initializer.
-The variable's *safe-to-escape-scope* is the same as the *safe-to-escape* of its initializer.
+The variable's *safe-scope* is the same as the *ref-safe-scope* of its initializer.

 ### §ref-span-safety-parameters Parameter escape scope

 For a formal parameter `p`:

-- If `p` is a `ref`, or `in` parameter, its *ref-safe-to-escape-scope* is the *caller-scope*.
+- If `p` is a `ref`, or `in` parameter, its *ref-safe-scope* is the *caller-scope*.
 It is *safe-to-return* by ref.
 If `p` is an `in` parameter, it can't be returned as a writable `ref` but can be returned as `ref readonly`.
 - If `p` is an `out` parameter, its *ref-safe-to-escape-scope* is the *current-method*.
 It isn't *safe-to-return* by ref.
 - Otherwise, if `p` is the `this` parameter of a struct type, its *ref-safe-to-escape-scope* is the *current-method*.
 - Otherwise, the parameter is a value parameter, and it is *ref-safe-to-escape-scope* is the *current-method*

-For an expression that designates the value of a formal parameter `p`, its *safe-to-escape-scope* is the calling method.
+For an expression that designates the value of a formal parameter `p`, its *safe-scope* is the calling method.
 This applies to the `this` parameter.

 ### §ref-span-safety-field-reference Field reference escape scope

 For a variable designating a reference to a field, `e.F`:

-- If `e` is of a reference type, its *ref-safe-to-escape-scope* is the *caller-scope*.
+- If `e` is of a reference type, its *ref-safe-scope* is the *caller-scope*.
-- Otherwise, if `e` is of a value type, its *ref-safe-to-escape-scope* is taken from the *ref-safe-to-escape* of `e`.
+- Otherwise, if `e` is of a value type, its *ref-safe-scope* is taken from the *ref-safe-scope* of `e`.

-For an expression that designates a reference to a field, `e.F`, its a *safe-to-escape-scope* is the same as the *safe-to-escape-scope* of `e`.
+For an expression that designates a reference to a field, `e.F`, its a *safe-scope* is the same as the *safe-scope* of `e`.

 ### §ref-span-safety-operators Operators

 The application of a user-defined operator is treated as a method invocation.

-For an operator that yields a value, such as `e1 + e2` or `c ? e1 : e2`, the *safe-to-escape-scope* of the result is the narrowest scope among the *safe-to-escape-scopes* of the operands of the operator.
-As a consequence, for a unary operator that yields an value, such as `+e`, the *safe-to-escape-scope* of the result is the *safe-to-escape-scope* of the operand.
+For an operator that yields a value, such as `e1 + e2` or `c ? e1 : e2`, the *safe-scope* of the result is the narrowest scope among the *safe-scopes* of the operands of the operator.
+As a consequence, for a unary operator that yields an value, such as `+e`, the *safe-scope* of the result is the *safe-scope* of the operand.

 For an operator that yields a variable, such as `c ? ref e1 : ref e2`:

-- The *ref-safe-to-escape-scope* of the result is the narrowest scope among the *ref-safe-to-escape-scopes* of the operands of the operator.
+- The *ref-safe-scope* of the result is the narrowest scope among the *ref-safe-scopes* of the operands of the operator.
-- The *safe-to-escape-scope* of the operands must agree, and that is the *safe-to-escape-scope* of the resulting variable.
+- The *safe-scope* of the operands must agree, and that is the *safe-scope* of the resulting variable.

 ### §ref-span-safety-method-invocation Method invocation

-For a variable `c` resulting from a ref-returning method invocation, `ref e1.M(e2, ...)`, its *ref-safe-to-escape-scope* is the narrowest of the following scopes:
+For a variable `c` resulting from a ref-returning method invocation, `ref e1.M(e2, ...)`, its *ref-safe-scope* is the narrowest of the following scopes:

 - The *caller-scope*.
-- The *ref-safe-to-escape-scope* of all `ref` and `out` argument expressions (excluding the receiver).
+- The *ref-safe-scope* of all `ref` and `out` argument expressions (excluding the receiver).
-- For each `in` parameter of the method, if there is a corresponding expression that is an variable, its *ref-safe-to-escape-scope*, otherwise the nearest enclosing scope
+- For each `in` parameter of the method, if there is a corresponding expression that is an variable, its *ref-safe-scope*, otherwise the nearest enclosing scope
-- The *safe-to-escape-scope* of all argument expressions (including the receiver)
+- The *safe-scope* of all argument expressions (including the receiver)

 > *Example*: the last bullet is necessary to handle code such as
 >